ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 Similarity functions:
 * inner product `InnerProductSimilarity`, it's the dot product, also known as the scalar product (sum of products of coordinates)
-* cosine similarity `CosineSimilarity` (inner product divided by product of vector lengths)
+* cosine similarity `CosineSimilarity` (dot product divided by product of vector lengths)

 Distance functions:
 * cosine distance `CosineDistance` (1 - cosine similarity)